 Volt-amperes (with respect to an electric circuit) - the mathematical product of the voltage and amperage carried thereby.

-24. Delete Rules 2-000 through 2-032 of the CE Code and replace with the following:
+24. Delete Rules 2-000 through 2-032 of the CE Code, except for Subrule 3) of Rule 2-032 of the CE Code, and replace with the following:

 Section 2 - General Rules Administrative